MicrosoftDocs/win32/desktop-src/xaudio2/xaudio2-redistributable.md

 ## Virtual audio endpoint

-XAudio 2.9 will use a virtual audio endpoint by default.
+XAudio 2.9 will use a virtual audio endpoint by default, when running on Windows 8 or later.
 This means that if the default audio endpoint changes while XAudio 2.9 is used, it will attempt to automatically switch to the new audio endpoint.
 An example of when this can happen when the default audio endpoint is a pair of headphones that are connected over USB, and then the user unplugs the headphones.
 This will cause the speakers to be the new default audio endpoint.

 If the app specifies a specific audio format when invoking [**IXAudio2::CreateMasteringVoice**](/windows/win32/api/xaudio2/nf-xaudio2-ixaudio2-createmasteringvoice), it may not be possible for XAudio 2.9 to perform this switch.
 For example, if the app specified that the Mastering Voice shall use a 48 kHz sampling rate and the new audio device only supports 44.1 kHz, then the automatic switch will fail, and XAudio 2.9 will report the [XAUDIO2\_E\_DEVICE\_INVALIDATED](xaudio2-error-codes.md) error.

 It is possible for the app to opt out of using the virtual audio endpoint by passing in the [**XAUDIO2\_NO\_VIRTUAL\_AUDIO\_CLIENT**](xaudio2-boundary-values-and-flags.md) flag to [**IXAudio2::CreateMasteringVoice**](/windows/win32/api/xaudio2/nf-xaudio2-ixaudio2-createmasteringvoice).

+Virtual audio endpoints are not available on Windows 7 SP1.
+The **XAUDIO2\_NO\_VIRTUAL\_AUDIO\_CLIENT** flag has no effect on Windows 7 SP1.

 ## Audio categories